letinbit/zero_day/README.md

 **A zero_day project**
-It is a non mandatory project but very *important* project to recap what we have don before this project.
+\NIt is a non mandatory project but very *important* project to recap what we have don before this project.